hyperledger/identus-docs/documentation/docs/quick-start.md

 ### A Cloud Agent
 A Cloud Agent can issue, hold, and verify [verifiable credentials (VCs)](/docs/concepts/glossary/#verifiable-credentials) for any entity and manage [decentralized identifiers (DIDs)](/docs/concepts/glossary/#decentralized-identifier) and DID-based connections.
 The  Cloud Agent has an easy-to-use REST API to enable easy integration into any solution and uses [DIDComm V2](/docs/concepts/glossary/#didcomm) as a messaging protocol for Cloud Agent-to-Cloud Agent communication.

-It is maintained as an open source lab through the [Hyperledger Foundation: Open Enterprise Agent](https://labs.hyperledger.org/labs/open-enterprise-agent.html).
+It is maintained as an open source through the [Hyperledger Identus](https://www.hyperledger.org/projects/identus).

 More in depth documentation about [Cloud Agent](/docs/concepts/glossary/#cloud-agent) can be found [here](/docs/identus/cloud-agent/overview).